-- Equity risk: sensitivity of the value of the assets, liabilities, and financial instruments to changes in the level or the volatility of market prices of the shares. - Concentration risk: additional risks to which an insurance or reinsurance company is exposed because of a lack of asset portfolio diversification or significant exposure to noncompliance risk of a securities issuer or a group of connected issuers. - Interest rate risk: sensitivity of the value of the assets, liabilities, and financial instruments to changes in the temporary structure of interest rates or the volatility of the interest rates. - Spread risk: sensitivity of the value of the assets, liabilities, and financial instruments to changes in the level or the volatility of credit differentials with regard to the time structure of risk-free interest rates. - Currency risk: sensitivity of the value of the assets, liabilities, and financial instruments to changes in the level or the volatility of the currency exchange rates. - Property risk: sensitivity of the value of the assets, liabilities, and financial instruments to changes in the level or the volatility of the market prices of the real estate property.
+- Equity risk: sensitivity of the value of the assets, liabilities, and financial instruments to changes in the level or the volatility of market prices of the shares. - Concentration risk: additional risks to which an insurance or reinsurance company is exposed because of a lack of asset portfolio diversification or significant exposure to noncompliance risk of a securities issuer or a group of connected issuers. - Interest rate risk: sensitivity of the value of the assets, liabilities, and financial instruments to changes in the temporary structure of interest rates or the volatility of the interest rates.

+• Spread risk: sensitivity of the value of the assets, liabilities, and financial instruments to changes in the level or the volatility of credit differentials with regard to the time structure of risk-free interest rates.